 The Circumcision of Africa

-Just when it seemed that intactivists were making progress through the raising of awareness of the traumas and human rights issues generated by circumcision in conjunction with the promotion of the phenomenal pleasures and benefits associated with the foreskin, that a new, more potently vicious and virulent pro-circumcision agenda emerges.
-This time it’s a campaign spearheaded by the world’s richest man, Bill Gates (exposing himself to be a circumcisionist), who’s using his financial influence to fund a program to ‘Circumcise Africa’ under the guise of a HIV prevention initiative.
-The involvement and heavyweight support of the United Nations and the world Bank for this programme basically means that the wheels are in motion to circumcise all African males and that the African foreskin seems doomed to extinction.
-The implications of this being that the mindset of the African population, both men and women, will be altered into negatively associating the foreskin with HIV and more importantly, that the rights of African men to possess and enjoy the ecstatic, blissful pleasures which arise from their foreskins will be eradicated for generations to come.
-And of course once this pattern of universal invalidation and cutting off of the foreskin is established, it will take a monumental effort to undo the damage and to reverse it.
+Bill Gates, one of the world’s richest men is an advocate of circumcision and as such has used his influence to be part of a program to ‘Circumcise Africa’ under the guise of a HIV prevention initiative.
+The involvement and heavyweight support of the United Nations and the world Bank for this programme basically means that the wheels currently in motion to circumcise ALL African males and sometime soon this agenda is likely to be fulfilled.
+The implications of this being that the mindset of the African population, both men and women, will be altered into negatively associating the foreskin with HIV and more importantly, that the rights of African men to access the blissful pleasures and enjoyment which arise from their foreskins will vanish for generations to come.
+And of course once this pattern of universal invalidation and cutting off of the foreskin is established, it will take a monumental effort to undo this damage and to reverse it.

 The following is a direct quote from the introduction of the ‘New data on Male Circumcision and HIV prevention: Policy and Programme Implications’ published in 2007 by the United Nations’ World Health Organisation: “A number of observational studies indicate that circumcised men have lower levels of HIV infection than uncircumcised men.
 On 13 December 2006, the United States of America National Institutes of Health announced that two trials assessing the impact of male circumcision on HIV risk would be stopped on the recommendation of the Data Safety and Monitoring Board.
 The trials being carried out in Kisumu, Kenya, and Rakai District, Uganda revealed at least a 53% and 51% reduction in risk of acquiring HIV infection, respectively.
 These results support findings published in 2005 from the South Africa Orange Farm Intervention Trial, sponsored by the French National Agency for Research on AIDS, which demonstrated at least a 60% reduction in HIV infection among men who were circumcised.”

-The three trials referred to above were the flimsiest of ‘research evidence’ to ‘justify’ the instigation of, and to endorse, plan and implement the epidemic of male genital mutilation under the guise of HIV prevention.
-And thus, pro-circumcisionists, with their own perverted, twisted and sadistic blood lust agendas, who have been looking for ways to promote a “mass circumcision campaign” rubbed their hands in glee, besides themselves salivating and drooling over the pain, suffering and misery that around an eventual 38 million African males will have to endure when they part with their foreskins forever.
-The millions of ‘targeted’ males in sub-Saharan Africa now find themselves in the deplorable situation of being bombarded with pro-circumcision coercion and misinformation media propaganda campaigns, pressured by community leaders and health promoters to ‘Get Circumcised’.
-The use of rhetoric by much of the promotional literature to justify its validity is astounding and treats the foreskin as if it is trivial, because the foreskin IS trivial as far as circumcisionsts are concerned, which is why this strategy has been given priority status.
-Thus, in the not too distant future, if all goes ‘according to plan’ the entire continent of Africa’s males will be circumcised, and the pro-circumcisionsts will no doubt congratulate themselves and celebrate their shallow, hollow and pervertedly ‘sick’ victory.
+The three trials referred to above were the flimsiest of ‘research evidence’ to justify the instigation of, and to endorse, plan and implement this grand scale mass circumcision under the guise of HIV prevention.
+This initiative targets 38 million African males who will have to endure the pain, discomfort and permanent loss of their foreskins.
+These millions of ‘targeted’ males in sub-Saharan Africa now find themselves being bombarded with pro-circumcision coercion and misinformation media propaganda campaigns, pressured by community leaders and health promoters to ‘Get Circumcised’.
+The use of rhetoric by much of the promotional literature to justify its validity is astounding and treats the foreskin as if it is trivial.
+Thus, in the not too distant future, if all goes according to plan the entire continent of Africa’s males will be circumcised.

-Sub-Saharan Africa thus becomes the ‘trial’ ‘arena’ for the pro-circumcisionists to implement their bizarrely warped, corrupt and sadistic plan to circumcise the entire planet.
-Their funds would seem unlimited from the billions of dollars that the circumcision industry already generates from North America.
-There are 8 non-African organizations supporting the mass African circumcision campaign…5 from the US (Department of Defense, USAID, Gates Foundation, CDC, and Office of the US Global AIDS Coordinator) and 3 international organizations (World Bank, WHO, and UNAIDS).
-The fact that the United States is so committed and instrumental in this agenda with 5 organizations, reeks of an American pro-circumcisionsts’ involvement.
+Sub-Saharan Africa is now the focus for this flawed HIV prevention strategy with 8 non-African organizations supporting this mass circumcision campaign…5 from the US (Department of Defense, USAID, Gates Foundation, CDC, and Office of the US Global AIDS Coordinator) and 3 international organizations (World Bank, WHO, and UNAIDS).
+The fact that the United States is so committed and instrumental in this agenda with 5 organizations suggests American pro-circumcisionsts’ involvement.
 The plan proposes that donors and governments spend $1.5 billion to circumcise a total of 20.3 million men in 16 countries by 2015, to achieve 80% circumcision among men aged 15-49 years.
 The 16 target countries are Botswana, Central African Republic, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, South Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
-Extensive planning across all of these nations to set in place the infrastructure required for such a major undertaking is beyond belief, because the massive financial cost that this is incurring, could be spent more wisely in the promotion of condoms and Anti-Retroviral Therapy for HIV prevention for those living in sub-Saharan Africa.
+The extensive planning across all of these nations to set in place the infrastructure required for such a major undertaking is staggering, and the cost involved could have best been spent in the distribution of condoms and Anti-Retroviral Therapy for HIV prevention for those people living in sub-Saharan Africa.

-In the past few years, there has been an overwhelming need by the circumcisionists to devise more efficient ways to destroy and annihilate the humble foreskin, because the proposed ‘target’ to circumcise Africa wasn’t being achieved fast enough.
-And so with vast amounts of funds at their disposal, the circumcisionists have facilitated the invention of several new disposable circumcising devices to implement the ‘mass circumcise’ sub-Saharan Africa goal.
-Two devices have gained the WHO’s endorsement, and these are the Israeli ‘Prepex’ and the Chinese ‘Shang Ring’, both of which are glorified tourniquets.
-When applied both will cut off the foreskin’s blood supply until the tissue dies, causing it to shrivel up, when it’s then cut off and removed a week later, to reveal a circumcised penis.
+The invention of several new disposable circumcising devices to implement this initiative in sub-Saharan Africa were brought into play to fulfil this goal.
+Two devices gained the WHO’s endorsement, and these are the Israeli ‘Prepex’ and the Chinese ‘Shang Ring’, both of which are glorified tourniquets.
+When applied both will cut off the foreskin’s blood supply until the tissue dies, causing it to shrivel up, when it is then cut off and removed a week later, to reveal a circumcised penis.
 The makers of Prepex boast the claims that “there’s no blood, no stitches, no injection, very little or no pain”, whilst those of the Shang Ring claim that “the device can all round meet the medical requirements of safety, minimal invasion, easy performance and cosmetic results in modern circumcision”.
-Both manufacturers seem to trivialise the role of the foreskin, making it sound redundant and an obsolete piece of skin (as if it didn’t matter), which can be simply and easily got rid of with their devices.
-They don’t ever mention the advantages and benefits of the foreskin, but go on about how circumcision apparently reduces the chances of acquiring HIV.
-But that’s to be expected because Bill Gates, the U.N and the World Bank obviously have their sinister agenda to promote and implement.
-However it’s the average and poor men and women in the streets, towns and villages of sub-Saharan Africa who, being reliant on their community leaders to advise them on health promotional strategies who are the innocent victims of this scam.
-They are being bombarded with pro-circumcision propaganda to ‘Get Circumcised’ for free and of course many are succumbing to this relentless campaign, because they trust that they’re being given correct advice.
-However, as a disclaimer it is claimed by Prepex that “male circumcision provides only partial protection and therefore should be only one element of a comprehensive HIV prevention package which includes the provision of HIV testing and counseling services, treatment for sexually transmitted infections, the promotion of safer sex practices, the provision of male and female condoms and the promotion of their correct and consistent use”…blah, blah, blah…how marvellous!!!
+Both manufacturers seem to trivialise the foreskin, making it sound redundant as if it were an obsolete piece of skin.
+Neither ever mentions the benefits of the foreskin, instead promoting the reduced chances of acquiring HIV.
+But that’s to be expected since the promoters of this strategy Bill Gates, the U.N and the World Bank have their agenda to implement.
+However it’s the average and poor men and women in the streets, towns and villages of sub-Saharan Africa who, being reliant on their community leaders to advise them on health promotional strategies who are the innocent victims of this flawed initiative.
+They’re being bombarded with the ‘Get Circumcised’ for free campaign and are generally succumbing to the relentless campaign being imposed on them, because they trust that they’re being given correct advice.
+However, as a disclaimer it is claimed by Prepex that “male circumcision provides only partial protection and therefore should be only one element of a comprehensive HIV prevention package which includes the provision of HIV testing and counseling services, treatment for sexually transmitted infections, the promotion of safer sex practices, the provision of male and female condoms and the promotion of their correct and consistent use”.

-And then of course there’s the financial cost of what this extravagantly audacious ‘madness’ is going to be costing and who is going to be reaping the monetary benefits from such a preposterous undertaking.
+The two companies making the disposable circumcision devices stand to reap huge financial rewards from this undertaking.
 The Prepex devices cost $20 per disposable unit whilst the Shang Ring costs $18.21 per disposable unit.
 That’s 20 million or so men which makes it a minimum of $364 million for purchasing the Shang Ring and $400 million for the Prepex.
-That’s an awful lot of money for some cheap looking plastic rings.
-One has to wonder about the process of tendering for these products and the ‘ethical’ discussions which took place to get these products through their standards and safety testing periods.
-On top of the cost of what the manufacturers of these plastic rings are demanding, there’s the cost of the human element required in the employment of doctors, nurses, theatre assistants etc to implement the procedures.
-Wouldn’t these health professionals best be used to treat serious health problems, instead of wasting their time and energy circumcising men unnecessarily?
+One would have to question the process of tendering for these products and the ‘ethical’ discussions which would have needed to take place to get these products through their standards and safety testing periods.
+On top of the cost of what the manufacturers of these plastic rings are demanding, there’s the human element cost required in the employment of doctors, nurses, theatre assistants etc to implement the procedures.
+Wouldn’t these health professionals best be used to treat serious health problems, instead of circumcising men unnecessarily?

 The following is a direct quote from a research article entitled ‘Cost analysis of integrating the Prepex medical device into a voluntary medical male circumcision program in Zimbabwe’: “The routine surgery site had a four-bed capacity and employed one medical doctor, six nurses, three theatre assistants, and one receptionist.
 The doctors had overall responsibility for the surgical procedure, provided local anesthesia, removed the foreskin, stopped bleeding either using sutures or electrocauterization, and attended to post-operative complications and treatment of adverse events involving wound revisions or severe infections with abscesses.”
-Didn’t they just say that “there’s no blood, no stitches, no injection, very little or no pain”…and yet here’s an admission that a doctor had to administer anesthesia, stop bleeding and attend to post-operative complications and treatment of severe infections with abscesses…hhmm…these sound like quite serious complications and not what was being said in the manufacturer’s sales pitch.
+This report seems to contradict Prepex’s claims that “there’s no blood, no stitches, no injection, very little or no pain”…and yet here is written evidence that a doctor had to administer anesthesia, stop bleeding and attend to post-operative complications and treatment of severe infections with abscesses, which sound like quite serious complications and not what was being promoted in their sales pitch.